cyclotronian/CV-UCSD/HPU Interface/README.md

 That's it!
 You are ready to go..!
 Run the interface, record your data and plot the graphs.

-NOTE: This interface is designed for pedestrian dataset.
+NOTE 1: This interface is designed for pedestrian dataset.
 Hence, those working on other datasets may need to modify the click_handler(), x_handler() and z_handler() functions in hpu1.js, hpu3.js and hpu4.js.
 This is because the default box created on clicking the image will have different aspect ratio for different dataset.
 Here is an example for car dataset: